Huntsville police officer injured after “altercation” during traffic stop

-HUNTSVILLE, Ala (WHNT) — The Huntsville Police Department (HPD) says an officer was injured Sunday during an altercation during a traffic stop.
+HUNTSVILLE, Ala (WHNT) — The Huntsville Police Department (HPD) says an officer was injured Sunday during an altercation at a traffic stop.

 HPD said the incident took place after a Huntsville Police officer initiated a traffic stop on Rime Village Drive shortly after 9 p.m.